Expanding Beyond Genocide: Call for Submissions

 For more information, email Amy Fagin at info@beyondgenocide.net or visit this page.

-Arts Awards Advisory Council
+Arts Award Advisory Council

 Dr. Melanie O’Brien is an Associate Professor of International Law at UWA Law School and President of the International Association of Genocide Scholars.
 Recognized for her expertise in international criminal law, her work on forced marriage has been cited by the International Criminal Court, where she has also served as an amica curiae.
 Dr. O’Brien has advised multiple UN bodies, conducted research across six continents, and is frequently consulted by global media.
 Her publications include Criminalising Peacekeepers (2017) and From Discrimination to Death (2022).
 She has held visiting roles at UMN, Sydney Jewish Museum, and the University of Loughborough.